alexa/alexa-auto-sdk/modules/core/README.md

 ### Specifying Configuration Data Programmatically

-You can also specify the configuration data programmatically by using the configuration factory methods provided in the library.
-For example, you can configure the `alertsCapabilityAgent` settings by instantiating an `EngineConfiguration` object with the following method:
+You can also specify the configuration data programmatically by using the configuration factory functions provided in the library.
+For example, you can configure the `alertsCapabilityAgent` settings by instantiating an `EngineConfiguration` object with the following function:

 ```cpp
 auto alertsConfig = aace::alexa::config::AlexaConfiguration::createAlertsConfig
     ("<SQLITE_DATABASE_FILE_PATH>" );
 ```

-See the API reference documentation for the [`AlexaConfiguration` class](https://alexa.github.io/alexa-auto-sdk/docs/cpp/classaace_1_1alexa_1_1config_1_1_alexa_configuration.html) for details about the configurable methods used to generate the `EngineConfiguration` object.
+See the API reference documentation for the [`AlexaConfiguration` class](https://alexa.github.io/alexa-auto-sdk/docs/cpp/classaace_1_1alexa_1_1config_1_1_alexa_configuration.html) for details about the configurable functions used to generate the `EngineConfiguration` object.

 ### Vehicle Information Requirements

 You must configure vehicle information in the Engine configuration.
 A sample configuration is detailed below.
-You can generate the `EngineConfiguration` object including this information by using this schema in a `.json` config file or programmatically through the `VehicleConfiguration::createVehicleInfoConfig()` factory method.
+You can generate the `EngineConfiguration` object including this information by using this schema in a `.json` config file or programmatically through the `VehicleConfiguration::createVehicleInfoConfig()` factory function.

 ```cpp
 {